History of the New York Knicks: 2018–2022: Struggles and resurgence

+2022–present: Jalen Brunson era

+Jalen Brunson signed with the Knicks in 2022.

 The 2022 off-season brought a lot of change to the Knicks' roster.
 During the 2022 NBA draft, the Knicks traded Alec Burks, Nerlens Noel and Kemba Walker to the Detroit Pistons to clear cap space for the free agency period, as well as trading their 11th overall pick for protected future first round picks.
 On June 12, 2022, the Knicks signed point guard Jalen Brunson to a four-year contract, with hopes he could bring some much-needed stability to the position.
-The Knicks completed the 2022-2023 season with a 47-35 record, finishing in fifth place in the Eastern Conference.
-Julius Randle represented the Knicks in the All-Star Game.
-In the first round of the NBA Playoffs, the Knicks defeated the Cleveland Cavaliers four games to one.
-The Knicks were defeated by the Miami Heat, four games to two, in the second round.
+The Knicks completed the 2022–23 season with a 47–35 record, finishing in fifth place in the Eastern Conference.
+Randle represented the Knicks in the 2023 NBA All-Star Game.
+In the first round of the 2023 playoffs, the Knicks defeated the Cleveland Cavaliers in five games, their first playoff series win since 2013.
+They were then defeated 4–2 by the Miami Heat in the second round.

+2024–present: Randle's departure and arrival of Karl-Anthony Towns

+In 2024, the Knicks saw Brunson and Randle represent them at the NBA All-Star Game.
+The team finished with 50 wins and secured the second seed, with a first round matchup against the Philadelphia 76ers.
+The Knicks defeated the 76ers in six games, before falling short in seven games against the Indiana Pacers.
+During the 2024 off-season, the Knicks traded away Julius Randle, Donte DiVincenzo and Keita Bates-Diop to the Minnesota Timberwolves in exchange for Karl-Anthony Towns.

+In the 2025–26 season, the Knicks won the 2025 NBA Cup championship, after defeating the San Antonio Spurs in the championship game.
+Jalen Brunson was named the Cup MVP.
+In the 2026 playoffs, the Knicks defeated the Atlanta Hawks in six games in the first round and capped off with a blowout 140–89 victory on April 30.
+They would go on to sweep the Philadelphia 76ers in the Eastern Conference semifinals and the Cleveland Cavaliers in the Eastern Conference finals to advance to the NBA Finals against the San Antonio Spurs, mimicking their previous finals appearance in 1999.
+The Knicks would then go on to make NBA history and claim the NBA Championship in a 4-1 series ending the Knicks 53 year title drought.